About The Artist

 Stephanie Scott is a Seattle based artist creating oil paintings and handmade sketchbooks.
 She’s been painting professionally since 2012 after getting a BFA from Cornish College of the Arts.
 To learn more, enjoy a short Q&A:

 For me, painting is life itself.
 My day starts with a paintbrush in hand and finishes when I put it down.
 I live to paint, and I paint for a living.
 When I'm in the studio, when I get in the flow of the work: I feel happier and confident that I am doing something good for the world.
 I paint to make life brighter, filled with more energy, and inspire a boundless happiness in daily life.
 I think the world could use a lot more of that.

 When did you start painting?

 Like any American school kid, I started painting in kindergarten.
 However, real creation began when I was 15 and my horse, Eclipse, got sick.
 Alongside making art, I competed in the Appaloosa show circuit with my mother and sister.
 We competed on National levels and I spent most of my time intensely training as an athlete at Deerfield Farm in Issaquah, WA.
-When Eclipse became ill with two incurable diseases, I suddenly had a lot of time and energy going nowhere.
+When Eclipse became ill, I suddenly had a lot of time and energy going nowhere.
 So I turned to art.

 Who inspires you?